 On August 25, 1996 and October 29, 1996, certain holders of these warrants entered into amended warrant agreements with the Company which included a provision allowing for a cashless exercise.
-Under the terms of the cashless exercise, these warrant holders accepted a 72,126 fewer shares as consideration for not being required to make the cash exercise payment of \$0.74 per share.
+Under the terms of the cashless exercise, these warrant holders accepted 72,126 fewer shares as consideration for not being required to make the cash exercise payment of \$0.74 per share.
 This resulted in these warrant holders receiving 512,831 shares of Common Stock upon their exercise on August 25, 1996 and October 29, 1996.

 As per the terms of the convertible preferred stock agreement, upon the closing of the Company's initial public offering in November 1996, each of the 1,039,792 shares of outstanding Series D preferred stock were automatically converted into the same number of shares of common stock.
-On the same date, the warrants outstanding to purchase a total of 2,079,584 shares of Series D preferred stock were converted into warrants to purchase the same number of shares of common stock.